jfullstackdev/mern-fullstack/README.md

 it works out of the box.
 Or in MERN, to avoid installing body-parser, you can send data to the server using JSON format.

+another example is the Laravel Logging and Validation and a lot of PHP functions that can be used for Sanitation